All the best things to do in Amman

 The entrance of the Cave of the Seven Sleepers, an ancient site in Amman

-One of the best ways to immerse yourself in Jordanian culture is through a cooking class, and Beit Sitti offers a fantastic experience.
-Run by a group of women in their grandmother’s home, Beit Sitti (meaning "grandmother’s house") teaches you how to make traditional dishes like Maqluba and moutabel.
+One of the best ways to immerse yourself in Jordanian culture is through a cooking class, and Beit Sitti (meaning grandmother's house) offers a fantastic experience.
+Run by a group of women in their grandmother's home, you're taught to make traditional dishes like Maqluba (Arabic rice dish) and moutabel.
 With the sun setting and the call to prayer ringing out, it’s a magical experience.

 People shopping at a bustling food market in Amman